yulisun/NPSG/README.md

-The computational time of NPSG is relatively long, to reduce the computational complexity, we recommend using a larger opt.delt_s and opt.delt_p, which of course has an impact on accuracy.
+The computational time of NPSG is relatively long, to reduce the computational complexity, we recommend using a larger opt.delt_s and opt.delt_p.

-Another better suggestion is to use the INLPG algorithm we proposed (https://github.com/yulisun/INLPG) or the IRG-McS algorithm (https://github.com/yulisun/IRG-McS).
+Another suggestion is to use the INLPG algorithm we proposed (https://github.com/yulisun/INLPG) or the IRG-McS algorithm (https://github.com/yulisun/IRG-McS).

 If you use this code for your research, please cite our papers.